Unipisa/Oraculum/README.md

 # Oraculum and Sibylla

 The aim of this project is to create a lightweight and easy to deploy AI assistant dedicated to answer to questions using a knowledge base expressed in facts.
 Relying on a vector database (Weaviate) the knowledge is "semantically" indexed using *embeddings* so that information expressed in a language can be queried using different languages.

 Facts are small chunks of information with metadata (i.e. *category*, or a citation string) and are selected for engineering a prompt by the chat assistant named *Sibylla* for answering question about topics in the knowledge base.
 It is possible to have multiple Sibyllae accessing the *Oraculum* knowledge base whose behavior is affected by the specific prompt used to configure each of them.

+Knowledge is added to the system using a set of PowerShell cmdlets that can be used to spider and preprocess information from different sources (i.e. web pages, documents, etc.) and then add them to the knowledge base.
+To monitor the evolution of the knowledge and the behavior of the Sibyllae the project also includes a .NET Interactive notebook that can be used to inspect the knowledge base and instantiate multiple Sibyllae for testing.

 ![System architecture](Architecture.png "System architecture")